 Folks arrive at this question when they’ve run out of ideas, when their budget is exhausted, they aren’t seeing the results they wanted, or when they are scaling and have the budget to go higher.
 Lots of reasons bring people to this point, but rarely does each company come out with a remotely similar answer.

-There are tools to help you determine what size team you need.
-I love stuff like this!
+There are plenty of tools to help you determine what size team you need.
 But how the hell are they able to learn all about your business with a simple calculator?
 They don’t know you or your company and would struggle to learn what makes you tick without getting involved.